 Only 1 percent of business schools hold the 'Triple Crown' of international accreditations.

 Victoria Business School is proud of its long tradition of strong links with overseas universities and international academic and professional bodies, and in a natural extension of those relationships continually seeks formal accreditations and certifications from international organisations.

 Since the first commerce degrees were offered at Victoria University, a high proportion of the academic staff teaching and researching in business and economics has had experience working overseas.
 We continue to attract many international students to our graduate, postgraduate, post-experience and doctoral programmes.

-As of September 2016, Victoria Business School is among just 75 business schools worldwide that hold the 'Triple Crown' of international accreditations:
+Victoria Business School is among just 1 percent of business schools worldwide that hold the 'Triple Crown' of international accreditations:

 The 'Triple Crown' accreditation held by Victoria Business School is further enhanced by specific programme recognition and accreditations from industry and professional bodies.

 Our accounting programmes hold accreditations from:

 To find out more, visit the School of Accounting and Commercial Law's accreditation page.